thcipriani/dotfile-boilerplate/README.md

 ## Why

-There is no canonical method for dotfile organization, sharing and bootstraping that is cross-shell and cross-system compatible.
+There is no canonical method for dotfile organization, sharing, and bootstraping that is cross-shell and cross-system compatible.

 This project should work to provide dotfile-beginners with sensible defaults